curiousmockingbird/next.js_portfolio/README.md

 ##### My notes
-If there is a syntax problem with the @ rules on `global.css`, install `PostCSS Language Support` VS Code plugin.
+If there is a syntax problem with the @ rules on `global.css`, please install `PostCSS Language Support` VS Code plugin.